-- Effective March 16, family, professional and volunteer visits to all Alberta provincial correctional facilities and young offender centres have been suspended. - If defence counsel requires an in-person meeting, arrangements may be made, dependent on operational, hygiene and safety considerations. - We will continue to closely monitor the situation and take additional steps as necessary. - When it comes to protecting Albertans, we will continue to consider all options. - Correctional Services staff in collaboration with Alberta Health Services will continue to provide support and health services to inmates and youth in all Alberta Provincial Correctional facilities and Young Offender Centres.
+- Effective March 16, family, professional and volunteer visits to all Alberta provincial correctional facilities and young offender centres have been suspended. - If defence counsel requires an in-person meeting, arrangements may be made, dependent on operational, hygiene and safety considerations. - All provincial adult correctional, remand, and young offender centres have increased phone access.
+External agencies have been made aware to call the specific centres to make any additional arrangements for contacting an inmate or youth.
+Each centre will balance phone access with social distancing. - There are no charges for calls to lawyers and youth are not charged for phone calls. - We will continue to closely monitor the situation and take additional steps as necessary. - When it comes to protecting Albertans, we will continue to consider all options. - Correctional Services staff in collaboration with Alberta Health Services will continue to provide support and health services to inmates and youth in all Alberta provincial correctional facilities and young offender centres.